New Paragraph

 Zen practice at UUC is offered several times throughout the week:

-- Every other Thursday, 7-8:30 pm (online only) - Living the Precepts, for meditation and discussion around Precepts Study.
-(See the UUC Calendar for dates.)
+• Beginning May 21: Thursdays, 7-8:30 pm (online only) - Living the Precepts, for meditation, study and discussion around Precepts Study.

-- We also have access to regular practice periods with the Empty Moon Zen Sanghas, led by teachers in James Ford's lineage of UU friendly Zen, including Monday evening Recovery Sangha, Tuesday Evening Zen, Saturday Morning Zen, plus monthly Zazenkai.
+We also have access to regular practice periods with the Empty Moon Zen Sanghas, led by teachers in James Ford's lineage of UU friendly Zen, including Monday evening Recovery Sangha, Tuesday Evening Zen, Thursday Afternoon Zen (evenings Eastern Time), Saturday Morning Zen, plus monthly Zazenkai on first Saturdays (sometimes held in-person at UUC as well as on Zoom).

 Drop-in attendance is welcome for all regular practice periods.
 Come when you can!
 You do not have to be a Zen practitioner, a Buddhist, an experienced meditator, or a Unitarian Universalist (UU) to attend.
 There is no charge to participate.